axisgroup/design-process/5-Prototype/README.md

 ## Methods in Prototype Phase

+One of the 2 methods - Hi-fi mockup in Sketch, Mockup in Qlik Sense - should be required depending on the platform.

 #### [Wireframe](/5-Prototype/Methods/wireframe.md)

 Building a wireframe before producing the high fidelity mockups could be very beneficial.
 A wireframe allows the team to quickly explore different layouts and establish the workflow without worrying about the styling details.